watir/watirbook/main/quick_start.md

     > browser.find_element(name: "q").send_keys "book"
     => ""

-Maybe you are wondering how I knew the text field had the value of *name* attribute set to *q* (I am talking about `name: "q"`).
+Maybe you are wondering how I knew the text field had the value of `name` attribute set to `q` (I am talking about `name: "q"`).
 If you do not know how to inspect pages, read on.
-I will explain it later.
+It will be explained in *Browser Developer Tools* chapter.

 Now, click the search button:

     > browser.find_element(name: "btnG").click
     => "ok"

 Page with search results will open.
 Let's check how many images are on the page.
-(You might get a different number, it does not have to be 126.)

     > browser.find_elements(tag_name: "img").size
     => 126

+You might get a different number, it does not have to be 126.
 And finally, let's close the browser.

     > browser.close
     => ""